enviGit/WeatherProphet/README.md

 - Check the current weather for a city
 - Check the weather forecast for the next few days for a city
 - View the temperature, weather conditions, and an icon for each forecast
+- Customize the number of days to show in the forecast
 - Error handling for invalid inputs and API errors

 ## Requirements